 ScanSource, Inc. is a leading international wholesale distributor of specialty technology products.
-ScanSource, Inc. and its subsidiaries ("the Company") provide value-added distribution services for technology manufacturers and sell to resellers in the following specialty technology markets: POS Barcode and Security through its Worldwide Barcode & Security segment and Communications through its Worldwide Communications & Services segment.
+ScanSource, Inc. and its subsidiaries ("the Company") provide value-added distribution services for technology manufacturers and sell to resellers in the following specialty technology markets: POS and barcode, security and 3D printing through its Worldwide Barcode & Security segment and video, voice and network solutions through its Worldwide Communications & Services segment.

-The Company operates in the United States, Canada, Latin America, and Europe and uses centralized distribution centers for major geographic regions.
-The Company distributes to the United States and Canada from its Southaven, Mississippi distribution center; to Latin America principally from distribution centers located in Florida, Mexico and Brazil; and to Europe from its distribution center in Belgium.
+The Company operates in the United States, Canada, Latin America, and Europe.
+The Company distributes to the United States and Canada from its Southaven, Mississippi distribution center; to Latin America principally from distribution centers located in Miami, Florida, Mexico, Brazil and Colombia; and to Europe from distribution centers in Belgium, France, Germany, and the United Kingdom.